jiboule/download-vine-videos/README.md

 ## Installation

-Just clone the repo and install the composer dependencies
+Just clone the repo and install the dependencies with [Composer](https://getcomposer.org/)

     composer install